 Our thanks to Nakkertok Ski Club in supporting this program.

-This year we will be supporting Cornerstone in their Social Initiative Program at the Colours and Coffee day – October 9.
-This program helps women to gain confidence, self-esteem, learn new life skills, a sense of accountability and belonging and ownership within their residence community.
+In 2019 we supported Cornerstone in their Social Initiative Program ($1000) and at the Colours and Coffee day – October 9 we raised another $1096 for their program.
+(See photos in our photo album) This program helps women to gain confidence, self-esteem, learn new life skills, a sense of accountability and belonging and ownership within their residence community.
 In a sense, it is a precursor to a job readiness program.
 It also adds dignity and opportunity into the lives of the residents.

 Suggestions for your wax supplies